ehem/kdztools/README.txt

 particular device (LG H901), system.image is an EXT4 filesystem.
 Many tools exist for modifying EXT4 filesystems and these should work fine.

 The next step would be reconstructing the file.
-There are two steps, turning the files into chunks and then merging them together into a DZ file.
+There are three steps, turning the files into chunks, merging them together into a DZ file, and then merging everything back into a KDZ file.
 As of this writing, "image2chunks.py" relies on the Operating System and filesystem having support for SEEK_DATA/SEEK_HOLE.
 Holes are used on Unix to indicate portions of files which do not have any data blocks allocated to them.
 It may be possible to simulate this on Windows, but this has not yet been implemented.

 If system.image is placed on a filesystem which lacks support for SEEK_DATA/SEEK_HOLE, the whole diskslice/partition will end up being represented by a single huge chunk.
 This should in fact work, but is rather suboptimal.
-I suspect keeping system.image on an EXT4 filesystem will be ideal, since I suspect the technique I'm using is similar to what LG is using and I suspect they're using EXT4.
+I suspect keeping system.image on an EXT4 filesystem will be ideal, since I suspect this is exactly what LG is doing.

+For people using an OS with no hole support (Windows), replacing the line defining SEEK_HOLE at the top of image2chunks.py with "SEEK_HOLE = io.SEEK_END" should yield viable results.

-$ image2chunks out/system.image
+$ image2chunks dzextracted/system.image
 [+] Compressing system.image to system_901120.bin (1160 empty blocks)
 [+] Compressing system.image to system_1165448.bin (3912 empty blocks)
 [+] Compressing system.image to system_1429456.bin (1208 empty blocks)